 free tips for

 1) Make certain the entertainer has a proven track record.
-So, MOST IMPORTANT, check references.
-If other clients are excited about the performer, then you will be too!
-The internet is full of entertainment entities all claiming they are "THE GREATEST THIS" and "THE GREATEST THAT."
+Start by checking references and VERIFIED online reviews.
+If numerous other clients are excited about the performer, then it's likely you will be too!
+The planet is full of entertainment entities all claiming they are "THE GREATEST THIS" and "THE GREATEST THAT."
 Most of them are NOT.
 Avoid the disappointment.

 2) Talk with the performer or his/her agent and get a feel about how they do business.
 If something feels uncomfortable, look elsewhere.
 Trust your gut.

 3) Get a guarantee.
 For instance, SIDNEY FRIEDMAN offers a 100% money-back guarantee if you are not completely satisfied with the show.

 4) Make sure the entertainment is right for your setting.
 For instance, FRIEDMAN's show is right for an after-dinner setting, a theater-seating setting, a conference classroom-seating setting, or any setting where there is a focused audience; but his show is NOT right for a setting where people are milling about with lots of noise.
 For that situation, you would probably want Sidney doing his strolling, walk-around, up-close performance, or you would want a band, or something visual like an aerialist, or all three.

 5) Entertainers have videos of their work.
 These are great to view, but never base your decision SOLELY on the videos.
 With today's editing techniques, laugh-track dubbing, applause dubbing, special effects and more, these videos are often deceptive.
 What you see on the video is not always what you get in an actual live performance.
 The video medium and the live performance medium are completely different.
 So be sure to watch MULTIPLE videos of the performer in different venues, for different audiences, and on TV shows.
 Then you'll get a more true feel for their effectiveness.
 Plus, combine your impression with all the other means of evaluation outlined in this article.